ashlynn-ward/100daysofcode/dailyLog.md

 Day 69 - August 10, 2025
     Today, I worked on a larger project instead of covering new content.
     Project completed - Blog Upgrade 2: this program is an upgraded version of days 57 and 60.
-It now stores all blog data in a databse.
+It now stores all blog data in a database.
 Because of this change, the user can now add, edit, and delete blog posts.

 Day 70 - August 11, 2025
     Topics covered - Authentication